lgic-project/FB/README.txt

-Login and SignUp and Reset page
+# Login, SignUp and Reset page